discord-net/Discord.Net/docs/README.md

 ## Building ##

-At minimum, .NET Core 2.1 is required to successfully build Discord.Net, but .NET core 3.1 is recommended.
+At the minimum, .NET Core 2.1 is required to successfully build Discord.Net, but .NET Core 3.1 is recommended.
 You should install the appropriate tools and components for your editor to open the Discord.Net solution file:

 - The .NET Core workload for Visual Studio
 - The C# build tools for Visual Studio Code
 - The .NET Core SDK for command line